Weak Modular Zilber-Pink with Derivatives: Weak Modular Zilber--Pink without derivatives

-Note that the finite collection of modular polynomials that we get from uniform Ax-Schanuel depends also on the number $l$ of derivations of our field $K$.
-However, this number is bounded by $n$, so we can work with the union of all those finite collections of modular polynomials obtained for each $l=1,\ldots,n$. \end{proof}
+\begin{remark} When the parametric family consists of a single variety $V$, we can choose the finite collection $\Sigma$ so that each $T \in \Sigma$ intersects $V$ strongly atypically in $S$.
+This can be achieved by repeatedly applying Theorem \ref{weak-modularZP}.
+It shows that $V$ contains only finitely many maximal strongly $j$-atypical subvarieties. \end{remark}

-\begin{remark} When the parametric family consists of a single variety $V$ we can choose the finite collection of $j$-special varieties $S_i$ so that each $S_i$ intersects $V$ strongly atypically (we can achieve this by repeatedly applying Theorem \ref{weak-modularZP}).
-This shows that $V$ contains only finitely many maximal strongly atypical subvarieties. \end{remark}
+The ideas of Section \ref{section-analytic-MZPD} can be used to give a complex analytic proof of Theorem \ref{weak-MZP}.
+It will be a mixture of the above proof and the proof of Pila and Tsimerman \cite[Theorem 7.1]{Pila-Tsim-Ax-j}, the main difference being that we do not use o-minimality and instead exploit the uniformity of differential Ax--Schanuel as in the above proof.
+We do not give more details as we prove a more general result using that method and it should be clear how this special case can be treated.